skandyn-sh/conkyrc/README.md

 1. Extract the zip file

-2. Copy .conkyrc and gmail.sh to ~/.config/conky/scripts
+2. Copy .conkyrc to /home and gmail.sh to ~/.config/conky/scripts

 3. chmod +x gmail.sh